 Testing consists of several phases, each phase may or may not include testing of anyone or more of the following aspects of the DWAN software (listed alphabetically): availability, content, functionality, performance, reliability, scalability, security, usability.

-API for the server side software is tested separately with several Python scripts.
+The API for the server side software is tested separately with several Python scripts.
 The client side software is tested manually by following some basic test scenarios.

 Testing is performed on the client side with operating system Windows 7, Windows 8, Mac OS X or Linux.
 For testing of the browser plugin the latest Mozilla Firefox version (29 or later) is used.
 For the testing of the server API the Python programming environment with the unit testing framework and the package Requests 2.3.0 https://pypi.python.org/pypi/requests/) is used.